laiky2506/ace_resource/README.md

 |Max_Temp         |0.000000|
 |Working_days     |0.000000|

 <p>The MI score shows that the assumption that month is an important feature is right.
-From the MI score, it show that "Average_Temp", "Max_Temp" and "Working_days" are not significantly important. </p>
+From the MI score, it shows that "Average_Temp", "Max_Temp" and "Working_days" are not significantly important. </p>

-<p>A correlation test between features and label is then carried out to show the correlation</p>
+<p>A correlation test between features and the label is then carried out to show the correlation</p>

 ```
 Xy_corr = []